- CLASS: Mammalia (Mammals)

 Currently, the sloth bear remains vulnerable.
 This, in large part, is due to poaching.
-Sloth bear gall bladders are believed by some cultures to cure certain illnesses, which is not true.
+Some people believe that sloth bear gall bladders can cure certain illnesses, which is not true.
 Habitat destruction also plays a major role in the decline of sloth bears in Asia.

 This unique bear is worth saving!
 Every measure you take is one small step for the sloth bear but a big step toward saving the planet and the animals that inhabit it.
 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.